 The long list of Nigerian actors would definitely run into thousands if we intend listing all of them.

-As far back as the eighties only few people would consider you serious if you are aspiring to be an actors,
+As far back as the eighties, only a few people would consider you serious if you are aspiring to be an actor,

 then it was tagged with very little respect and regards until actors started building good houses and buying posh cars before most people started looking closely, then the great influx.

 Nigerian ActorActors In Nigeria Justus Esiri Actor in Nigeria

 Here is a list of actors in Nigerian who have made a name in the Nigerian movie industry.
 The many I could remember, my role models… although I am not a good fan of Nigerian Movies but some of them are pretty stunning.

 My earliest and first memory of a movie actor was that of a gentleman in an Igbo movie – Mike Orinhedinma, (just hoping I got the name correctly).
 He starred in one of the first and earliest of Nigerian movie, although the movie never made rounds and was hardly remembered.